Siege of Tobruk: Capture of Tobruk

-In January 1941, the British XIII Corps, under the command of Lieutenant-General Richard O'Connor, as part of Operation Compass, surrounded Tobruk, which was defended by the Italian XXII Corps, commanded by General Pitassi Mannella.
+In January 1941, the British XIII Corps, under the command of Lieutenant-General Richard O'Connor, surrounded Tobruk as part of Operation Compass.
+The fortress was defended by the Italian XXII Corps, commanded by General Enrico Pitassi Mannella.

-After blockading the fort for a fortnight, on the night of 20 January, the British Navy, led by the HMS Terror, under the command of Captain Hector Waller, bombarded Tobruk.
-Further out naval destroyers laid a trap for the San Giorgio in case it tried to break out.
-On the morning of 21 January between 5 and 7 am, the British artillery bombed the town.
-At 7 am the 2/3rd Australian Battalion attacked the town and quickly created a massive breach and by the evening nearly half of Tobruk's defenses were captured.
-The next day, the naval command surrendered and by 4 pm General dalla Mura also surrendered, Mannella having been captured earlier on in the day.
+After blockading the port for a fortnight, the Royal Navy, led by the monitor HMS Terror under the command of Captain Hector Waller, bombarded the defenses on the night of 20 January.
+Destroyers maintained a screen further out to intercept the cruiser San Giorgio should it attempt a breakout.
+On the morning of 21 January, British artillery bombarded the town from 05:00 to 07:00.
+At 07:00, the 2/3rd Australian Infantry Battalion attacked, rapidly breaching the perimeter; by evening, nearly half of the Italian defenses had fallen.
+The following day, the naval command surrendered.
+By 16:00, the remaining Italian forces under General della Mura surrendered, General Pitassi Mannella having been taken prisoner earlier that morning.